-The Dante B. Fascell Port of Miami (POM) embarked and disembarked 3.75 million passengers in FY 2011-12.
-Bookings are expected to increase by 4.6 million over the next five years.
-Also, the amount of cargo flowing through POM has increased, ending at 909,000 TEUs in FY 2011-12, remaining flat over the previous year.
+The Dante B. Fascell Port of Miami (POM) is projected to embark and disembark 3.85 million passengers in FY 2011-12.
+Bookings are expected to increase by 4.5 million over the next five years.
+Also, the amount of cargo flowing through POM has increased, projected at 940,000 TEUs in FY 2011-12, a four percent increase over the previous year.
 Multi-year agreements with both cruise and shipping lines will support operations and facility expansion and improvements over the next five years.
 The following charts illustrate cruise and cargo revenues for the period of this forecast.

 Two significant projects are the largest part of the POM capital improvement plan: the Port Tunnel and the Deep Dredge.
 The Port Tunnel is anticipated to be completed in FY 2013-14 and will improve traffic flow into and out of POM.
 Additionally in FY 2014-15, the Deep Dredge project will be finalized to bring the south channel to a depth of 50 feet so that POM will be ready to accept the post-Panamax shipping lines.
 Other projects include enhancements to the container yards, acquisition of gantry cranes, improvements to rail connections, and upgrades to cruise terminals.
-These two projects will have a significant impact on cruise and cargo growth that will be reflected in future iterations of the five-year plan.